 “Everyone has a plan ‘til they get punched in the mouth.”

 Impatience, according to the Dictionary of Bible Themes, is “a refusal to wait for people or developments, frequently displaying a lack of faith.”
-Biblical examples of impatience include Esau, Moses, Israel & Saul.
+Biblical examples of impatience include Esau, Moses, Israel, and Saul.

-Personally, I describe my history with patience as “consistently inconsistent.”
+I describe my history with patience as “consistently inconsistent.”
 Sounds better than saying I’m often impatient, don’t you think?
-However it’s said, my impatience shows up consistently when…
+However it’s said, my impatience shows up consistently when:

 - I lack control over a person or situation.